abstractitptyltd/abstractit-puppet/README.md

   * **hieradata_path** (*absolute path* Default: `/etc/puppet/hiera`)

   The location to configure hiera to look for the hierarchy.
+This also impacts the [puppet::master::modules][puppetmastermodulesclass] module's deployment of your r10k hiera repo.

   * **module_path** (*string* Default: '')